WHAT IS B.A.S.E JUMPING?

 KL Tower International BASE Jump Merdeka Circuit 2008

-2008 was more of a training camp for 10 Malaysian BASE jumpers who were given the opportunity to hone their skills BASE jumping off buildings throughout Malaysia.
-They were joined by 40 International jumpers at KL Tower.
+To salvage the event it turned into more of a training camp for 10 relatively inexperienced Malaysian BASE jumpers who were given the opportunity to hone their skills BASE jumping off buildings throughout Malaysia.
+Feeling vindicated, previous organiser Gary Cunningham was the only foreign BASE jumper to attend the full tour of buildings.

 The event was over 4 weeks from 3rd to 31st August and included 6 buildings in 5 different states of Malaysia.
 Over 1200 jumps were completed during the event.